Analyzing Rekor Systems (REKR) & Its Peers

-Rekor Systems (NASDAQ: REKR) is one of 43 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Rekor Systems to similar businesses based on the strength of its risk, dividends, earnings, institutional ownership, valuation, analyst recommendations and profitability.
+Rekor Systems (NASDAQ: REKR) is one of 43 public companies in the “Communications equipment, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Rekor Systems to similar businesses based on the strength of its valuation, profitability, institutional ownership, dividends, earnings, analyst recommendations and risk.

-30.0% of Rekor Systems shares are owned by institutional investors.
-Comparatively, 42.2% of shares of all “Communications equipment, not elsewhere classified” companies are owned by institutional investors.
-35.7% of Rekor Systems shares are owned by company insiders.
-Comparatively, 14.1% of shares of all “Communications equipment, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+30.0% of Rekor Systems shares are held by institutional investors.
+Comparatively, 42.2% of shares of all “Communications equipment, not elsewhere classified” companies are held by institutional investors.
+35.7% of Rekor Systems shares are held by company insiders.
+Comparatively, 14.1% of shares of all “Communications equipment, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

+This table compares Rekor Systems and its rivals gross revenue, earnings per share and valuation.

-This is a breakdown of recent recommendations for Rekor Systems and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Rekor Systems and its rivals, as provided by MarketBeat.

 |Sell Ratings